Centuri

 Centuri, formerly known as Allied Leisure, was an American arcade game manufacturer.
 They were based in Hialeah, Florida, and were one of the top six suppliers of coin-operated arcade video game machinery in the United States during the early 1980s.
-Centuri in its modern inception was formed when former Taito of America president Ed Miller and his partner Bill Olliges took over Allied Leisure, Inc. They renamed it "Centuri" in 1980.
+Centuri in its modern inception was formed when former Taito America president Ed Miller and his partner Bill Olliges took over Allied Leisure, Inc. They renamed it "Centuri" in 1980.
+The company's vice president was Joel Hochberg from about 1976 to 1982, before he went on to work for Rare.

 Many of the video game machines distributed in the US under the Centuri name were licensed from overseas manufacturers, particularly Japanese developers such as Konami.
 Allied Leisure previously also manufactured pinball and electro-mechanical games, which were developed in-house.
-The company's vice president was Joel Hochberg from about 1976 to 1982, before he went on to work for Rare.

 Centuri had a close relationship with Konami, which licensed the North American rights of their games to Centuri during the early 1980s.
 This led to Konami acquiring 5% of Centuri's stocks in 1983, with Konami founder Kagemasa Kōzuki announcing he would become a director at Centuri.
 Centuri discontinued their video game operations in January 1985.

-List of games
+Games

 Allied Leisure and Centuri published the following arcade games in the United States: